jayminwest/TeachNicheOfficial/ai_docs/DEVELOPER_GUIDELINES.md

  ## 8. Environment Variables and Secrets

- - **`.env.local` for local development:**  Store local development environment variables in `.env.local`.
+ - **`.env` for local development:**  Store local development environment variables in `.env`.
 Keep the number of environment variables to a minimum.
  - **Environment Variables in Vercel:**  Configure environment variables in Vercel for production and staging environments.
  - **`.env.template`:**  Provide a `.env.template` file with placeholder variables for developers to easily set up their local environment.
 Keep the `.env.template` minimal and only include essential variables.